qlawmarq/resume/Curriculum vitae_English.md

 ##### Responsibilities and experience and achievement

-- Experience in developing a system for managing deliveries used by a major shipping company
+- Experience in developing a system for managing deliveries used by a major shipping company in Japan
-- Experience in developing web applications for stock orders for major stock company
+- Experience in developing web applications for stock orders for major stock company in Japan
-- Experience in developing applications for insurance enrollment for a major insurance company
+- Experience in developing applications for insurance enrollment for a major insurance company in Japan
 - Programming Languages
     - PHP
     - JavaScript